 3. Join Marketplaces

 Next up is the fun part.
 Set aside a few hours to research and join marketplaces!
-In some independent consulting job marketplaces, like MBO’s marketplace, you can simply upload your grab-and-go template and your profile will automatically populate.
+In some marketplaces, like MBO’s, you can simply upload your grab-and-go template and your profile will automatically populate.
 Be sure to review any profile that is automatically uploaded to make sure that all your information is in the right spot and nothing is missing.
 After all, technology is helpful, but not perfect.

 4. Review Your Matches

 Now it’s time to sit back and let your optimized profile do its job.
 Depending on the marketplace you join, sometimes you’ll have to wait for a profile review and acceptance to see potential projects.

-If initial search queries or email digests of suggested projects aren’t matching the skillset and expertise that’s outlined in your profile, keep in mind that you can keep adjusting your profile until you’re satisfied.
-After a few weeks, revisit your profile (and template!) to make tweaks based on what you are—or are not—seeing.
+If initial search queries or email digests of suggested projects aren’t matching the skill set and expertise outlined in your profile, keep in mind that you can keep adjusting your profile until you’re satisfied.
+After a few weeks, revisit your profile to make tweaks based on what you are—or are not—seeing.
 Are you seeing too many or too few project opportunities?
 Are the rates and roles a right match for your expertise?
 Play around with your profile until you’re happy with the results.

 5. Set Up Inbox Filtering